ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2_autorace/test.md

 1. Take pictures of traffic signs by using TurtleBot3's camera and `rqt_image_view` node.
 2. Edit the pictures using a photo editor that can be used in Linux OS.
-3. Open terminal on `Remote PC`, and use the following command.
+3. Execute rqt_image_view on `Remote PC`.
 ```
 $ rqt_image_view
 ```

-4. Click `/camera/image_compensated` topic in the select box.
+4. Click **/camera/image_compensated** topic in the select box.
 A screen will show the view from TurtleBot3.
 5. Capture the picture from `Remote PC`，and edit it with a photo editor.
 6. Place the edited picture to turtlebot3_autorace package you've placed `/turtlebot3_autorace/turtlebot3_autorace_detect/file/detect_sign/` and rename it as you want.
 (Although, you should change the file name written in the source `detect_sign.py`, if you want to change the default file names.)

-7. Open terminal on `Remote PC`, and use the following command.
+7. Open terminal on `Remote PC`, and use the command.
 ``` bash
 $ roslaunch turtlebot3_autorace_detect turtlebot3_autorace_detect_sign.launch
 ```

-8. Open terminal on `Remote PC`, and use the following command.
+8. Open terminal on `Remote PC`, and use the command.
 ```bash
 $ rqt_image_view
 ```